 - Since pgAdmin is a web application, you can deploy it on any server and access it remotely.

 - pgAdmin UI consists of detachable panels that you can arrange according to your likings.

-- Procedural language debugger helps you to debug your code.
+- Provides a procedural language debugger to help you debug your code.

-- pgAdmin has a portable version using which you can move your data between machines easily.
+- pgAdmin has a portable version which can help you easily move your data between machines.

 There are several cons of pgAdmin that users have generally complained about:

 - The UI is slow and non-intuitive compared to paid GUI tools.

 - pgAdmin uses too many resources.

 pgAdmin can be used on Windows, Linux, and Mac OS.
 We listed it first as it’s the most used GUI tool for PostgreSQL, and the only native PostgreSQL GUI tool in our list.
 As it’s dedicated exclusively to PostgreSQL, you can expect it to update with the latest features of each version. pgAdmin can be downloaded from their official website.

 DBeaver is a major cross-platform GUI tool for PostgreSQL that both developers and database administrators love.
 DBeaver is not a native GUI tool for PostgreSQL, as it supports all the popular databases like MySQL, MariaDB, Sybase, SQLite, Oracle, SQL Server, DB2, MS Access, Firebird, Teradata, Apache Hive, Phoenix, Presto, and Derby – any database which has a JDBC driver (over 80 databases!).